Last Updated on

 “Introducing Kaleido to AWS customers is going to help customers move faster and not worry about managing blockchain themselves,” says Amazon Web Services.

-Kaleido is Ethereum-based, and Amazon’s newest technology which enable its customers build and manage their own blockchain platforms with ConsenSys.
+Kaleido is Ethereum-based, and Amazon’s newest technology which enables its customers to build and manage their own blockchain platforms with ConsenSys.

 The new launch is to make blockchain more accessible to customers of Amazon Web Services, the cloud-computing arm of Amazon.com.